Generator Rex: Crossovers

 On July 11, 2011, the schedule for the 2011 San Diego Comic-Con revealed that during Cartoon Network's panel, a crossover special between the Ben 10: Ultimate Alien and Generator Rex series titled Ben 10/Generator Rex: Heroes United would be discussed.
-During the conference, show creators "Man of Action" revealed that the crossover would be a special, extended episode of Generator Rex, which aired on November 25, 2011, on Cartoon Network.
-The double-length special revolved around Ben and Rex fighting a villain, originally created by Rex's older brother Caesar, the Alpha Nanite.
+During the conference, show creators Man of Action revealed that the crossover would be a special, extended episode of Generator Rex, which aired on November 25, 2011, on Cartoon Network.
+The double-length special revolved around Ben Tennyson and Rex fighting a villain, originally created by Rex's older brother Caesar, the Alpha Nanite.
 Rex makes a cameo appearance in the OK K.O.!
-Let's Be Heroes episode, Crossover Nexus along with many other Cartoon Network shows.
-On February 17, 2021, it was announced Generator Rex would have a 44-minute crossover special with Ben 10, which aired on April 11, 2021.
+Let's Be Heroes episode "Crossover Nexus" along with many other Cartoon Network shows.
+On February 17, 2021, it was announced Generator Rex would have a 44-minute crossover special with the Ben 10 reboot series, which aired on April 11, 2021.

 Other media

 Home video

 Warner Home Video released Volume 1 DVD, a two-disc set that contains the first nine episodes of the series on October 19, 2010.